 Scientific research has shown that menstruation provokes deeply negative sentiments for trans and non-binary folks.
 Gendered bathrooms and being seen as a menstruator are a main source of stress and anxiety.
 Generally, period products tend to have lots of pink or traditionally “girly” designs.
 In addition to that, they can be found in the “feminine hygiene section” at the store.
 This only makes matters worse for trans menstruators.

 “For far too long, the only period product imagery used in marketing was pink, flowery and showed bright-eyed young girls ‘frolicking.’
 Nowadays, many show a variety of shapes, sizes and races.
 However, rarely do they show those who may not fit the traditional ‘social norm’ of ‘feminine,'” says Cathy Chapman, president of Lune North America, via Bustle.

 Jen Bell published the piece talking about periods beyond gender for the fertility and period tracking app Clue.
 In her article, she discusses the importance of the words we use to describe the menstrual experience.
-Language carries power, and therefore exchanging “feminine hygiene products” with “menstrual care products” and “women” with “menstruators” or “people with periods” goes a long way to include those who do not identify as female in the discussion about menstruation.
+Language carries power, and therefore exchanging “feminine hygiene products” with “menstrual care products” and “women” with “menstruators” or “people with periods” goes a long way to include those who do not identify as women in the discussion about menstruation.

 Efforts to make periods more inclusive for trans menstruators

 To that end, in an effort to be more accommodating to all genders who menstruate, the brand Always decided to remove the Venus symbol from their period product packaging in October 2019.
 This was after receiving tweets such as this one from trans activist Melly Bloom: “Could someone from Always tell me why it is imperative to have the female symbol on their sanitary products?
 There are non-binary and trans folks who still need to use your products too you know!” per NBC News.